libigl/libigl/optional/README.md

 building a project with libigl, since when used as an header-only library can slow down compile times.

-To build the entire libigl library producing `lib/libigl.a`, issue:
+To build the entire libigl library producing at least `libigl/lib/libigl.a` and possible other (automatically detected) extras, e.g. `libigl/lib/libiglcgal.a` from _this current directory_: issue:

-    cd build
-    make lib

-You may need to edit `Makefile.conf` accordingly.
-Best to give yourself an `IGL_USERNAME` and add a custom install suite for yourself.
-Then you can enable appropriate extras.

-#### Extras ####
-Once you've set up an `IGL_USERNAME` and enabled extras within Makefile.conf.
-You can build the extra libraries (into `lib/ligiglpng.a`, `lib/libiglmatlab.a`, `lib/libigltetgen.a`, `lib/libiglmosek.a`, etc.) by issuing:

-    cd build
+    cd ../lib
+    cmake -DCMAKE_BUILD_TYPE=Release ..
-    make extras
+    make

 #### Examples ####
 You can make a slew of examples by issuing: